-This is awesome for reward and point enthusiasts because it provides a great opportunity to collect points for many types of hotels ranging from the ultra-luxury to family-friendly or economical roadside stops under one reward program.
-One push towards elite status can earn you valuable free perks and benefits across a huge range of hotels on nearly every corner of the world.
+This is awesome for free-travel enthusiasts because it provides a great opportunity to collect points for many types of hotels ranging from the ultra-luxury resort to family-friendly hotel to economical roadside stops under one reward program.
+One push toward elite status can earn you valuable free perks and benefits across a huge range of hotels on nearly every corner of the world.
 You can earn them crazy easily by opening cards like:

 - Marriott Bonvoy Brilliant™ American Express® Card

 With such a wide-reaching program, what is the true value of Marriott points?
 Today we will break it down.